You want smart political talk without the meltdowns?

 And you're having it trying to have a dinner conversation with her, like across the table.

-What would you like to do for dinner tonight?
+What would you like for dinner tonight?

-I think that we could watch a movie and it will be free.
+I've been thinking that we could watch a movie and it will be free.

 And then it will be, I mean, boy, she doesn't really change any inflection or tone there, doesn't she, Carol?